Lady Tan's Circle of Women: Synopsis

 Later, Yunxian is also summoned to the Forbidden City despite being pregnant.
 It is revealed that Yunxian and Meiling are to assist Empress Zhang as she gives birth.
 The empress successfully bears a son, but Meiling suffers a miscarriage in the process.
 Despite this being perceived as a grievous offense to the royal family, the empress, Yunxian, and the other women successfully appeal to lower her sentence to a whipping.
 Yunxian also gives birth to a boy she nicknames Lian.
 As she recovers on the journey home, Meiling confides that she had stolen a formula prescribed for Yunxian by Doctor Wong, supposedly to have a successful birth.
 Yunxian questions this as the formula contained abortifacients.

 The women arrive back in Wuxi to find that a smallpox outbreak has ravaged the city, with several members of the Yang family being affected.
 Entrusting her son's care to Lady Kuo, Yunxian manages to save several lives with the aid of Miss Chou and Grandmother Ru.
 However, Miss Chou's son dies in the outbreak and she is sold away.
 Yunxian realizes that Manzi is likely Doctor Wong's son, and that the doctor had prescribed her the abortifacient in hopes that his own son might lead the Yang clan.
 He murdered Spinster Aunt, who had realized the truth.
 An inquest led by Yunxian's father is held confirming this.
 Lady Kuo finally accepts Yunxian as both a woman doctor and the clan's future matriarch, and Yunxian begins compiling a book of her cases.

 Several years later, a middle-aged Yunxian, now a respected physician, attends a festival alongside the Yang clan, Meiling and her son, and her natal family.
-A postscript by Yifeng's grandson reveals that Yunxian outlived both her son and grandson, but was a well-known and respected expert doctor until her death at the age of 96.
+A postscript by the grandson of Yunxian's half-brother Yifeng reveals that Yunxian outlived both her son and grandson, but was a well-known and respected expert doctor until her death at the age of 96.